 All over Britain you will find magnificent castles in all shapes and sizes.
 With literally hundreds of castles scattered throughout Britain, there is no lack of options for an enthused traveler to explore.
-But, your travel time is limited and you must choose from an abundance of great options.
 I have toured these countries from end to end and to help you find the castle you really want, I made a list of the most historic and best castles in England, Scotland, and Wales.

 #1 Arundel Castle